iemprashant/trpwsweb/README.md

-This is my internship project where I worked on HTML, CSS, JavaScript and Bootstrap
+The Rising People Welfare Society's internship project where we made their Website using HTML, CSS and Javascript